-Permits are available at any of the following three locations (NOT at the Flagstaff Ranger Station on Hwy 89 across from the Mall).
+Permits are available at any of the following locations.
 Please note: only the Red Rock Ranger Station office is open on weekends.

 The Travel Management Rule is in effect on the Coconino.
 Unless specified elsewhere on the permit or identified as prohibited, motorized off road travel is authorized to access and load firewood.
 The permit does not authorize motorized cross country travel to scout for wood.
 The permit authorizes off-road vehicular use by the most direct route in and out of the area to accomplish firewood retrieval.
 Off-road travel is not permitted to "scout" for wood.
 Please use a MVUM in conjunction with your firewood guide.
 Roads not identified as “open” roads on the MVUM are not considered "roads" in the provision.
 Using these "roads" would be considered the same as “cross country travel” and should only be used to access and load firewood that has been previously located and cut without using your vehicle.